 Dear [INSTITUTION PRESIDENT],

 In January 2015, the Committee on Freedom of Expression at the University of Chicago issued a powerful new statement on the importance of freedom of expression on campus, known as the “Chicago Statement.”
-As one of many proud alumni of [INSTITUTION], I write today to ask you to endorse this statement as institutional policy to ensure that my alma mater remains devoted to unfettered inquiry and the search for truth.
+As one of many proud alumni of [INSTITUTION], I write today to ask you to endorse the Chicago Statement as institutional policy to ensure that my alma mater remains devoted to unfettered inquiry and the search for truth.

 Note: The more you can customize this email for your school, the more effective it is likely to be.
 If you would like to include in your email a link to a model resolution that will work for your alma mater, one can be found here.
 To include a copy of the “Report of the Committee on Freedom of Expression” at the University of Chicago (the “Chicago Statement”), click here.